 UBIT has started to modernize meeting spaces in order to support innovative conference and collaboration technology.
-The goal is to ensure that rooms are ready-to-go and optimized for Webex and other conferencing and presentation tools.
+The goal is to ensure that rooms are ready-to-go and optimized for conferencing and presentation tools.
 In 2018, the President’s Conference Room and the VPCIO Conference Room were upgraded in order to test drive the next generation of conference technology.

 Crestron’s AirMedia technology is built into every classroom in UB’s new Jacobs School of Medicine and Biomedical Sciences building in downtown Buffalo.
 AirMedia allows anyone to connect and present media in the classroom wirelessly from a laptop or mobile device, enhancing opportunities for increased student engagement.